 The College expects all guests and non-College community members to be able to participate in its programs and offerings (to the extent otherwise appropriate) without experiencing in those programs and offerings conduct prohibited by this Policy.
 The College also expects guests and other non-community members to not engage in such conduct towards others in the context of those programs and offerings.
-If a guest or other non-community member believes that he or she has been subjected to such conduct in connection with a College program or offering, or if a College community member believes that he or she has been subjected to such conduct by a guest or other non-community member, he or she should make a report to Campus Safety, which will conduct an appropriate investigation and reports its findings to the Title IX Coordinator for action.
-The decision of the Title IX Coordinator in such matters will be final.
+If a guest or other non-community member believes that they have been subjected to such conduct in connection with a College program or offering, or if a College community member believes that they have been subjected to such conduct by a guest or other non-community member, they should make a report to Campus Safety, which will conduct an appropriate investigation and report its findings to the Director of Community Standards for action.
+The decision of the Director of Community Standards in such matters will be final.

 If a complaint is made against the President, or a member of the Board of Trustees, it will go to the Chair of the Board (or the Vice Chair of the Board if the charge is against the Chair), who may appoint different individuals to any role under this Policy as he/she deems appropriate to ensure a fair and appropriate process.

-When multiple charges and/or parties are involved, including charges by and against individuals with different statuses (e.g., faculty and student), the Title IX Coordinator, in consultation with the SMB Chair, will determine the appropriate procedures to be used, including varying from these procedures as may be necessary.
+When multiple charges and/or parties are involved, including charges by and against individuals with different statuses (e.g., faculty and student), the Director of Community Standards, in consultation with the HSMB Chair, will determine the appropriate procedures to be used, including varying from these procedures as may be necessary.

 Coordination With Other Policies